dgoring/php-pwinty/README.md

 # PHP Pwinty v3.0

-A PHP implementation of the Pwinty HTTP API v2.1
+A PHP implementation of the Pwinty HTTP API v2.3

-Based on an implementation of API v1 by Brad Pineau

 ## Installation